 Only IPERS members who are vested by years of service may purchase service.
 Regular IPERS members become vested after seven years of service.
 Protection Occupation and Sheriff/Deputy Sheriff members become vested after four years.
-Additionally, each type of service purchase includes specific eligibility requirements that are shown below.
+Additionally, each type of service purchase includes specific eligibility requirements.
 If you qualify for multiple service purchase options, you must purchase in this order:

 # 1 Buy-Up

 If you change jobs and move from IPERS Regular membership to Protection Occupation or Sheriffs/Deputy Sheriffs membership, you may convert your service if you have earned at least one quarter of covered wages.

 The cost of your service purchase may be reduced if, before July 1, 1998, you were vested in IPERS, received a refund and returned to employment that required IPERS coverage.

 If you received a refund for IPERS service, you may buy back the service for the refunded time.